donbr/cdl2024_masterclass/README.md

 ### Entity Linking: connecting elements into a comprehensive graph

-In this last section, we'll show how to use ER results to train an _entity linker_ to blend structured and unstructured graph elements.
+In this final section, we'll show how to reuse ER results to train an _entity linker_ to blend structured and unstructured graph elements.
 This part ties the other sections together into a whole picture.

-The process was developed by Louis Guitton, and described in the article ["Panama Papers Investigation using Entity Resolution and Entity Linking"](https://guitton.co/posts/entity-resolution-entity-linking).
+The process was developed by Louis Guitton, which he described in the article ["Panama Papers Investigation using Entity Resolution and Entity Linking"](https://guitton.co/posts/entity-resolution-entity-linking).

 Louis employs a `spaCy` pipeline component [`spacy-lancedb-linker`](https://github.com/louisguitton/spacy-lancedb-linker)